-Police radioed ‘crushing-type injuries’ as concert continued
+Attorney: Texas A&M student injured at Astroworld dies

+“Bharti was a shining star in the community,” Lassiter said.
+“She was a sister, a daughter, a high-achieving college student about to graduate from Texas A&M University with high, high grades.”

+Hundreds of others were injured in the surge Friday night as Scott took to the stage.
+A criminal investigation into the deaths at Astroworld is underway.

-HOUSTON (AP) — Travis Scott was only minutes into his headlining show at the Astroworld music festival when at least one Houston officer radioed over a police channel that the main stage had been compromised by a massive crowd surge.
-The resulting crush killed at least eight people.
+Scott was only minutes into his headlining show at the Astroworld music festival when at least one Houston officer radioed over a police channel that the main stage had been compromised by a massive crowd surge.

 The police radio traffic from the Friday night concert, obtained by the Houston Chronicle, reveals how quickly law enforcement became aware of the rising danger in the throng of concertgoers shortly after the star rapper began performing at the sold-out music festival, which drew about 50,000 people.